alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_rails.md

 ### Deploying an app

-To deploy a Rails app that doesn't require a backing service:
+To deploy a Rails app that does not require a backing service:

 1. Put the code for your Rails app into a local directory (for example, by checking it out of version control).